 Christchurch City Council is responsible for the Akaroa wharf, the public toilet and local parks, rubbish removal, issuing temporary traffic management plans (required when activities vary the normal operations on a road), and managing commercial operators on Council land and facilities.

-There’s a general expectation that once the Lyttelton Port has a cruise berth, the number of cruise ships going to Akaroa will decrease.
+There’s a general expectation that once the Lyttleton Port has a cruise berth, the number of cruise ships going to Akaroa will decrease.

 Yes, in relation to any complaints where there is a potential breach of the Resource Management (Marine Pollution) Regulations 1998.